 A tools like one of these normally used in printmaking, can be good for applying paint in large areas. such as a large backdrop or background..
 It probably would not work well for small details, If you’re into abstract art this is a good tool to use.

 Palette knives on their own can be great for creating impressive art.
 Are you familiar with “impasto”?
-This is a painting technique that involves heavy layering through knife application on the canvas, historically a lot of artists work in oils utilizing impasto but if you use heavy body acrylics you too can accomplish this skill.
+This is a painting technique that involves heavier layering with paint through knife (most of the time) application on the canvas, historically a lot of artists who utilized impasto worked in oils, but if you use heavy body acrylics you too can accomplish this skill.

 The key goal of impasto was to create a level of depth through the different layers.
 Palette knives come in different shapes and sizes so you can create small details as well as larger spaces of color.
 Yes there are some artists out there who work exclusively in knives.